marble-php/entity-manager/README.md

 This library requires PHP 8.1.

+### How to use

+1. All your entity classes should implement the `Entity` interface.
+For identifiers you may use the provided `SimpleId` or `Ulid` classes, or any other implementation of the `Identifier` interface.
+2. Create a class that implements `EntityReader` for every entity class that you want to fetch from your application code or from other readers.
+See [Fetching](#fetching) for more details.
+3. For every entity class, create a class that implements `EntityWriter`, unless such entities are always written and deleted by other writers.
+See [Persisting](#persisting) and [Removing](#removing) for more details.

 ### Persisting

 - Multiple entities in the same entity class hierarchy must never have the same identifier.
 It’s okay if